-Since 1984, she has directed and produced six 16mm ethnographic films The Return of Gods and Ancestors, Songs of Pasta'ay, Voices of Orchid Island, Passing Through My Mother-in-law's Village, Sounds of Love and Sorrow, Stone Dream, the video After Passing, and published six books.
+Since 1984, she has directed and produced six ethnographic films, The Return of Gods and Ancestors; Songs of Pasta'ay; Voices of Orchid Island; Passing Through My Mother-in-law's Village; Sounds of Love and Sorrow; Stone Dream; the videos After Passing and Returning Souls, and published six books.

 Her films won the Taipei Golden Horse Film Festival's "The Best Documentary Film Award", Chicago International Film Festival's "Silver Plaque Award," Houston International Film Festival's "Gold Special Jury Award," and Taiwan International Documentary Festival Jury's Special Mention Award.
 Her film, Passing Through My Mother-in-law's Village is the first documentary film screened at the commercial theater in Taiwan with great success.

 "...Hu Tai Li's films should be mandatory viewing for anyone in Taiwan studies.
 Future generations of filmmakers in Taiwan will owe a great debt to her." — Marc L. Moskowitz, American Anthropologist, 2008

 Encountering Jean Rouch (2003)

 Sounds of Love and Sorrow (2000)

 Passing Through My Mother-in-law's Village (1997)